Earn Your Master of Health Administration Degree

 - find out if the program fits your professional goals

-A Master of Public Health (MHA) degree integrates the study of health care delivery, economics, law, management and technology.
+A Master of Health Administration (MHA) degree integrates the study of health care delivery, economics, law, management and technology.

 According to the Bureau of Labor Statistics, there is a growing demand for skilled health care professionals.

 - Employment of healthcare occupations is projected to grow 14 percent from 2018 to 2028, much faster than the average for all occupations, adding about 1.9 million new jobs.1